THE THIRD ESSAY

 Nor did Servetus’ Bible study cause him to abandon the Christian Trinity, as Eklof claims.
 Servetus lived and died a Trinitarian Christian, although an unorthodox one.
 His comments On the Errors of the Trinity were what we would consider mere technical adjustments.

 So Unitarianism wasn’t “reborn” (GP 13) because of anything Servetus wrote, not least because Servetus was never Unitarian.
 Rather, later scholars found through their own study that the Trinity was not actually supported by Scripture.
 Thus, Unitarianism kept popping up like toadstools, particularly in Eastern Europe.

 Eklof proclaims himself such an expert on Unitarian Universalist history, though, that he happily pronounces on our movement’s future.
-It should not be too much to ask him to actually understand that history.
-Instead, his understanding of Unitarian and Universalist history is less than we have a right to expect from any UU minister.
+It should not be too much to ask, for him to actually understand that history.
+Instead, his understanding of Unitarian and Universalist history falls far short of what we have a right to expect from any UU minister.

 SOME THOUGHTS ON NAME-CALLING